Azylem/DOCTEST/DIP-1.md

 Most of the DIPs are written and maintained by developers with write access to the DERO codebase.
 The DIP editors monitor DIP changes and correct any structure, grammar, spelling, or markup mistakes they see.
 Editors don’t pass judgment on DIPs, they merely do the administrative & editorial part.

-## DIP Types <a name="DIPTypes"></a>
+## DIP Types <a name="DipTypes"></a>
 There are three types of DIP:
   *	A **Standard Track DIP** describes any change that affects most or all DERO implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using DERO.
 Furthermore Standard DIPs can be broken down into the following categories.
 Standards Track DIPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
     * **Core** - improvements requiring a consensus fork as well as changes that are not necessarily consensus critical but may be relevant to core dev discussions such as miner/node strategy changes.
     * **Networking** – core dev to comment
     *	**Interface** - includes improvements around client API/RPC specifications and standards and also certain language-level standards.
 The label “interface” aligns with the interface repository and discussion should primarily occur in that repository before a DIP is submitted to the DIPs repository.
-    *	**ERC** - application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats and wallet formats.
+    *	**DRC** - application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats and wallet formats.
-  *	A **Meta DIP** describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
+  *	A **Meta DIP** describes a process surrounding DERO or proposes a change to (or an event in) a process.
 Process DIPs are like Standards Track DIPs but apply to areas other than the DERO protocol itself.
 They may propose an implementation, but not to DERO’s codebase; they often require community consensus; unlike Informational DIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in DERO development.
 Any meta-DIP is also considered a Process DIP.
   *	An **Informational DIP** describes a DERO design issue, or provides general guidelines or information to the DERO community, but does not propose a new feature.
 Informational DIPs do not necessarily represent DERO community consensus or a recommendation, so users and implementers are free to ignore Informational DIPs or follow their advice.

 It is highly recommended that a single DIP contain a single key proposal or new idea.
 The more focused the DIP, the more successful it tends to be.
 A change to one client doesn’t require an DIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 A DIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

-## DIP Formats and Templates <a name="DIPFormats"></a>
+## DIP Formats and Templates <a name="DipFormats"></a>
 DIPs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) style.
 Image files should be included in a subdirectory of the `assets` folder for that DIP as follows: `assets/dip-X` (for dip X).
 When linking to an image in the DIP, use relative links such as `../assets/dip-X/image.png`.

-## DIP Workflow <a name="DIPWorkflow"></a>
+## DIP Workflow <a name="DipWorkflow"></a>
 Parties involved in the process are you, the champion or DIP author, the DIP editors, and the DERO Core Developpers

 **:warning:** Before you begin, vet your idea, this will save you time.
 Ask the DERO community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where DERO is used.
 Examples of appropriate public forums to gauge interest around your DIP include DERO discord (general channel), the DERO Community Advisory Board members or DERO telegram.